Formal GAGA for good moduli spaces

 Now take any vector bundle over the origin with non-trivial $\GG_m$ action.
-By Lemma \ref{L:vectorUnicity}, this extends to a unique vector bundle on $\hhat{BG}$, but we've seen that there is no torsion-free coherent sheaf on $BG$ with non-trivial action on the special fiber. \end{example}
+By Lemma \ref{L:vectorUnicity}, this extends to a unique vector bundle on $\hhat{BG}$, but we have seen that there is no torsion-free coherent sheaf on $BG$ with non-trivial action on the special fiber. \end{example}

 \begin{remark} A similar example gives a counterexample to \cite[Conjecture 1]{alper:localQuotient}.
 Let